OxfordDemSci/ex2020/src/README.txt

 - `age_width`: width of age group, Inf for age_start 100, otherwise 1
 - `nweeks_year`: number of weeks in that year, 52 or 53
 - `death_total`: number of deaths by any cause
+- `population_py`: person-years of exposure (adjusted for leap-weeks and missing weeks in input data on all cause deaths)
 - `death_total_nweeksmiss`: number of weeks in the raw input data with at least one missing death count for this region-sex-year stratum. missings are counted when the week is implicitly missing from the input data or if any NAs are encounted in this week or if age groups are implicitly missing for this week in the input data (e.g. 40-45, 50-55)
 - `death_total_minnageraw`: the minimum number of age-groups in the raw input data within this region-sex-year stratum
-- `death_total_q90nageraw`: 90% of the weeks in the raw input data within this region-sex-year stratum feature at least this many age groups
+- `death_total_maxnageraw`: the maximum number of age-groups in the raw input data within this region-sex-year stratum
 - `death_total_minopenageraw`: the minimum age at the start of the open age group in the raw input data within this region-sex-year stratum
+- `death_total_maxopenageraw`: the maximum age at the start of the open age group in the raw input data within this region-sex-year stratum
 - `death_total_source`: source of the all-cause death data
 - `population_midyear`: midyear population (July 1st)
-- `population_py`: person-years of exposure (adjusted for leap-weeks)
 - `population_source`: source of the population count/exposure data
 - `death_covid`: number of deaths due to covid
 - `death_covid_date`: number of deaths due to covid as of <date>